xinyi-wang02/ac2152024_group_X/README.md

 (2)`src/tests/test_image_train_preparation.py` - The script tests the `download_data` function in `src/image_train_preparation/tensorizing.py` to ensure it can accurately download image and CSV data from a specified cloud storage bucket and save it to a local directory, verifying that the expected number of images and CSV files are present after the download.

-(3)`src/tests/conftest.py` - This script tests functions for managing and counting files in a directory, including removing .DS_Store files and recursively counting files of a specified type?
+(3)`src/tests/conftest.py` - This is a conventional script that we include in testing.

 (4)`src/tests/run_single_test.sh` - This script runs the test function `test_download_data`, from `test_image_train_preparation.py` to verify that the `download_data` function in `src/image_train_preparation/tensorizing.py`.